Attributes & Myth about Athena – the Greek Goddess of Wisdom

 The Virgin Goddess

 Athena was certainly not influenced by affection or desire, similar to that of Artemis.
 Thus, she never begot any offspring.
 Some believe that Erichthonius was an exclusion, but he was actually Athena’s foster-son.
-It is accurate that Hephaestus made an attempt to defile her, but she succeeded in wrestling him off, causing him to spatter his seed over the Earth.
+It is accurate that Hephaestus made an attempt to defile her, but she succeeded in wresting herself from his hold, causing him to spatter his seed over the Earth.
 The myth goes on to say that the spattered seeds of Hephaestus lead Gaea’s impregnation.
 Athena also cared for Erichthonius, Hephaestus’ son, after his birth.

 Patroness of Athens